 Holders of permanent Amusement Permits must file and pay the Amusement Tax by the 15th day of each month, for the prior month’s activity.
-The Department of Revenue issues a Monthly Amusement Tax Coupon Book to simplify tax payment.
-Coupons are also available online, but must be printed and sent in by mail.
+This tax must be filed and paid electronically on the Philadelphia Tax Center.
+We no longer accept coupons or mailed checks.

 If your Amusement Permit is temporary, you must both file and pay the tax within ﬁve days after the event is held.